 It is important to limit access to the Capital Assets Management System to prevent any unauthorized changes of records in the system and to back up the system information to prevent loss of data.
 System access to create or change data fields related to the capital asset's records should be strictly limited and only permitted to those persons designated by the responsible official.
-Other university offices may have inquiry only access to the Capital Assets Management System is dependent on subordinate action by campus departments, such as changing location or condition information, department personnel may be allowed access to change specified data, if authorized by the Capital Assets Group.
+Other university offices may have inquiry only access to the Capital Assets Management System when appropriate.
+If the Capital Assets Management System is dependent on subordinate action by campus departments, such as changing location or condition information, department personnel may be allowed access to change specified data, if authorized by the Capital Assets Group.